 All India Management Association (AIMA) conducts the MAT four times each year, for MBA admissions to 600+ colleges across India.
-MAT is conducted in paper-based, computer-based, internet-based format.
+MAT is conducted in paper-based and internet-based format.
 It consists of five sections, namely, Mathematical skills, Critical Reasoning, Language Comprehension, Data Analysis and Sufficiency, and Indian & Global Environment.

 The focus of this article is the last section, Indian & Global Environment, which comprises GK-related questions.